-As an experienced Person-Centred counsellor, an accredited member of the British Association for Counselling and Psychotherapy and on the United Kingdom Register of Counsellors and Psychotherapists, I run a Private Practice from my home in South Buckinghamshire and have many years experience of working as Counsellor and Clinical Lead in a Substance Misuse Agency and a G.P’s surgery in West London.
+As an experienced Person-Centred counsellor, an accredited member of the British Association for Counselling and Psychotherapy and on the United Kingdom Register of Counsellors and Psychotherapists, I have run a successful Private Practice from my home in South Buckinghamshire for 13years and have many years experience of working as Counsellor and Clinical Lead in a Substance Misuse Agency and a G.P’s surgery in West London.

 Training, qualifications & experience

 Diploma in The Theory and Practice of Counselling